 UW Panopto is now built into your Canvas course.
 The course navigation menu in your Canvas course includes a link called Panopto Recordings.
 Members of the course can click this link to see recordings saved to the course.

 Can I add UW groups to a Panopto recording or folder?

-You can share Panopto videos with an email address, Google account, UW NetID, UW Group, or UW courses.
+You can share Panopto videos with a Gmail address, UW NetID, UW Group, or UW courses.
+Learn how to: